Reverse Shoulder Arthroplasty

 Anterior Superior Approach

-Bony landmarks are the acromion, acromioclavicular joint, anterior border of the clavicle.
+Bony landmarks are the acromion, acromioclavicular joint, and anterior border of the clavicle.
 Skin incision starts 1 cm medial to and on the anterior half of the acromioclavicular joint.
 The incision extends in the line of the anterior clavicle border to the point 3 cm lateral to the acromion.
 The anterior deltoid muscle fibers are identified and detached from the acromion.
 The subacromial bursa is excised, and the rotator cuff muscles are explored.[30]

 Humeral Head Dislocation